Here for our final news roundup and information overload.

 Big time Sean Hannity.

-I ain't worried about him.
+Hey, my boy Tucker, I ain't worried about him.

-He's gonna be just fine.
+He's going to be just fine.

 I mean, he's too talented.

-There's this the media landscape is changed.
+The media landscape has changed.

 I'm not sure.

-Um, you know, I will tell you this.
+You know, I will tell you this.

-Everyone thinks that on air people all hate each other.
+Everyone thinks that on-air people all hate each other.

 We actually all got along great.